nc108x/2023-scoreboard/README.md

 - When interacting with the UI while the timer is running, the timer may stutter.
 This is solely a visual glitch, and the time itself seems to be unaffected.
 Will leave this be until it is proven to severely affect usage.

-- Timer does not display `01:00:00` for the 1 minute countdown, and takes away a few ms because reasons.
+- Timer does not display `01:00:00` or `03:00:00` for the 1/3 minute countdown, and takes away a few ms because reasons.
 No one cares about those extra ms so I'll pretend I don't know about this.

 - Resizing the browser window will break the UI layout spectacularly because I haven't figured out how resizing works lmao.
 But you'll probably be using it in fullscreen... right? |･ω･)